Living with an anxious dog can be challenging and a big worry for you. A dog vest can prove to be a positive choice to help a dog with anxiety.

 Your dog may be afraid of loud noises like fireworks and thunderstorms, or he may suffer from fear aggression whereby he is anxious around people and other dogs.
 Even if your dog is only mildly anxious, this can escalate over time.

 Sadly, anxiety in dogs isn’t something that will go away on its own.
 Regular anxiety causes negative effects on an anxious dogs’ immune system and can result in health problems.
-It’s important therefore, to take the problem seriously and formulate a positive process to help your dog to deal with his anxiety.
+It’s important, therefore, to take the problem seriously and formulate a positive process to help your dog deal with his anxiety.

 It takes consistency and effort in order to help your dog cope with his world in a confident way.
-The right training can help and, for this, we recommend Behavior Adjustment Training (B.A.T), which is a training programme that progressively teaches your dog coping skills and calming protocols.
+The right training can help and, for this, we recommend Behavior Adjustment Training (B.A.T), which is a training program that progressively teaches your dog coping skills and calming protocols.
 We highly endorse this training process, as we have witnessed many success stories.

 Today, we are going to review the top five dog vests, so that you can make an informed choice as to which vest to purchase for your dog.

 How does a dog vest work?

 A dog vest is made of tough, stretchy material that wraps snuggly around your dog’s torso.
 The material is usually breathable, so your dog doesn’t get too hot, and it is secured with front and middle fastenings, usually Velcro.

 Wearing a dog vest helps your dog to feel safe, similar to when he was inside the womb of his mother.
 Science has shown that wrapping an anxious dog can make significant improvements to his behavior.

 Typically, dog vests are referred to as anxiety coats, vests, or wraps.